Tools In the Code Editor

 Comment Out Code

 Comment out different sections of code, then re-run the code.
-When the code runs, the commented-out portions will be skipped, allowing students to use process of elimination to target the portion of code that is causing an error.
+When the code runs, the commented-out portions will be skipped, allowing students to use a process of elimination to target the portion of code that is causing an error.

 Check the Error Messages and Test Cases